mich598/Tyche-Green/README.md

 Message format from Base node to Dashboard: JSON

-Bluetooth low energy (BLE) will be used to advertise packets from sensor node to the base node
+Bluetooth low energy (BLE) will be used to advertise packets from sensor node to the base node.
+The protocol used is GATT which provides seamless interoperability between different BLE devices

 Wi-Fi is used to send data packets from base node to the dashboard